Khoa-Jocelyn/odoo-documents/README.md

 <h1>Setup Development Environment</h1>

-##The following article is a guide for Ubuntu Operating System.
+<b>The following article is a guide for Ubuntu Operating System.

 ## Update OS